 CE mark standards.
 If Varex cannot support its performance claims and demonstrate compliance with the applicable European laws and the Medical Device Directive, Varex would lose its right to affix the CE mark to its products, which would prevent Varex from selling its products within the EU/EEA/Switzerland territory and in other countries that recognize the CE mark.
 In April 2017, the European Commission adopted two new regulations on medical devices.
-EU Medical Device Regulations, which will enter into force in 2020, replaced Medical Device Directive 93/42/EEC and Active Implantable Medical Device 90/385/EEC, and will enter into force in 2022.
 These new regulations impose stricter requirements for placing medical devices in the EU market, as well as for Notified Bodies.
+These new regulations have resulted in the limited availability of recognized Notified Bodies, which could delay our ability to obtaining CE marks.
 Varex may be subject to risks associated with additional testing, modification, certification, or amendment of its existing market authorizations, or Varex may be required to modify products already installed at its customers' facilities to comply with the official interpretations of these revised regulations.